jeefy/cnmotd/README.md

       email: community@kubernetes.io
 ```

-This will generate an ATOM Feed that can be queried/customized for consumption across all CNCF projects.
+This will generate an ATOM Feed that can be queried/customized for consumption across all CNCF projects

 ## Fields